tomjaguarpaw/blog.poisson.chat/posts/2016-10-20-stream-example.rst

 ---
-title: Typeclasses for Bidirectional Serialization, an example
+title: Typeclasses for bidirectional serialization, an example
 ---

 This is written in Literate Haskell.